RockWalker-git/trying-stuff/README.md

 And if you're feeling really daring, try running our "self-destruct" script.
 Just kidding, don't actually run that one.
 Unless you want to see your computer explode into a million pieces (again, just kidding.
 Please don't sue us). 💥

-Sure, here's a README with some emoji and humor:

 # 💻 Code Generator

 Welcome to the 💻 Code Generator!
 This is a fun little program that uses the power of artificial intelligence to generate code based on your prompts.
 Simply enter a prompt in the input box, click the "Generate Code" button, and watch as the GPT-2 model goes to work and generates some code for you!